There are many ways you can generate revenue from your blog.

 - AMP page support & individual placements (pro)

 - Ability to sell ads directly from your website

 You can easily display specific ads to only a particular group of people.
 Or you can use the display conditions along with geo-targeting.
 Advanced ads are one of the few WordPress plugins which get dedicated free support after-sales.
 Advanced Ads is an officially recommended way to insert AdSense Ads on a WordPress website or blog.

-AdSanity is a premium ad management plugin that helps to insert and to manage ads easily.
-It has one of the easiest to use and simple interface you’ll see for a plugin that’s so much power.
+AdSanity is a premium ad management plugin that helps to insert and manage ads easily.
+It has one of the easiest to use and most simple interfaces you’ll see for a plugin, that’s so much power.

 It lets you quickly enable ad units for various areas on your blog or website and comes with plenty of features such as: